ericdequ/Sports/data/blog/Football/RT/mental_toughness_overcoming_adversity.md

 ## Introduction

 In sports, mental toughness is as crucial as physical prowess.
 The ability to stay focused, maintain confidence, and handle mistakes distinguishes elite athletes from the rest.
-Today, we'll explore strategies for developing mental toughness, blending insights from seasoned coaches and experienced players.
+Today, well explore strategies for developing mental toughness, blending insights from seasoned coaches and experienced players.

 ## 1. Handling Mistakes with Grace